jyoungblood/0x00-11ty-deploy/readme.md

 These are installation instructions and scripts for deploying a 11ty application on a WHM-based VPS via rsync.

-The script will use rsync to add new files, delete removed files (keeping the default WHM/CP & SSL files), and set permissions on the added files (644) & directories (755).
+The script will run 11ty's build process (`npx @11ty/eleventy`), then use rsync to add new files, delete removed files (keeping the default WHM/CP & SSL files), and set permissions on the added files (644) & directories (755) on the VPS.

 This solution assumes a standard WHM/cPanel setup (using Apache, PHP managed by EA/MultiPHP, etc), and is specifically intended for MY servers.
 These concepts _could_ be adapted for general use by other stacks, but YMMV if you're not me.